TomasTurner/Notorious_ADA_Projet_2019/README.md

 * What legislations are the most efficient in reducing alcohol consumption?
 * Does policies or socio-economic factor explain better different levels of alcohol consumption?

-In this project we first look quantitatively what correlates to alcohol consumption and then we take a qualitative view in specific case studies to see if these correlation might have a causasl link.
+In this project we first look quantitatively what correlates to alcohol consumption and then we take a qualitative view in specific case studies to see if these correlation might have a causal link.

 ## Datastory
-You can read our datastory on our [website](https://tomasturner.github.io/Notorious_ADA_Projet_2019/)
+You can read our datastory on our [website](https://tomasturner.github.io/Notorious_ADA_Projet_2019/) You can read ou final notebook on [Nbviewer](https://nbviewer.jupyter.org/github/TomasTurner/Notorious_ADA_Projet_2019/blob/master/src/Final_notebook.ipynb)

 ## Dataset used
 [Reports]( https://www.who.int/substance_abuse/publications/alcohol/en/) from 1999 to 2018, Country profiles (PDFs) for 1999, 2004, 2011, 2014, 2018 (WHO)